START-Hack/SUNRISE_STARTHACK23/README.md

 ### Prize Name

-We have some cool electric scooters for the best Team.
+We have some cool VR Googles for the best Team.